 - Sexual Maturity

 - 10 years in managed conditions

-- Forest and scrubland trees - with special preference for open eucalyptus woodlands
+- These birds can be found in forests and scrubland, with a special preference for open eucalyptus woodlands.

 CITES: No data